knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsStripeApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PaymentsStripeApi();
-            var request = new ModelStripeCreatePaymentMethod(); // ModelStripeCreatePaymentMethod | The request to create a Stripe customer with payment info (optional)
+            var request = new StripeCreatePaymentMethod(); // StripeCreatePaymentMethod | The request to create a Stripe customer with payment info (optional)

             try
             {
-                // Create a Stripe payment method for a user ModelPaymentMethodResource result = apiInstance.CreateStripePaymentMethod(request);
+                // Create a Stripe payment method for a user PaymentMethodResource result = apiInstance.CreateStripePaymentMethod(request);
                 Debug.WriteLine(result);
             }
             catch (Exception e)